 But the thing is… If you are not excited about the actual tasks you are performing on a daily basis, you will never be fully satisfied.
 And by the way, it doesn’t matter if you are fantastic, mediocre, or terrible at those tasks – you will be miserable regardless.
 Just because you have acquired certain skills or managed to become good at something, doesn’t mean that is what is going to make you happy.

 I happen to be really good at number crunching and I’ve been paid a comfortable salary to be a number cruncher.
 The only problem is that number crunching bores me to tears.
 So switching to a different number crunching job and expecting to like it is a bit like putting my broccoli on a different plate and expecting it to start tasting like chocolate.

-To find work that you will actually enjoy doing, make yourself reconsider everything and start from scratch:
+To find work that you will actually enjoy doing, make yourself reconsider everything and start the career decision making process from scratch: